Psychological warfare: History

-Modern Era
+Modern era

-Because psyops shape public opinion and public memory, the rise of the printing press and mass communication greatly increased the use of psyops for military advantage.
+The rise of the printing press and mass communication greatly increased the use of psyops for military advantage.
 During the Indian Wars of the 17th through 19th centuries, politicians, newspaper reports and fictional novels about Native Americans all conveyed the belief that tribes in the Northeast had "died out," and leaders of New England communities even gave speeches about the "last Indians" in New England, even as Native Americans continued to reside in these communities.

+During the War of 1812, British forces under Major-general Sir Isaac Brock captured Fort Detroit using psychological warfare.
+On 15 August 1812, Brock sent his aide-de-camp to Fort Detroit with a letter demanding the American garrison's immediate surrender.
+In the letter, Brock warned that he would not be able to restrain his Native American allies if they attacked the fort:

+It is far from my inclination to join in a war of extermination, but you must be aware that the numerous body of Indians who have attached themselves to my troops will be beyond my control the moment the contest commences.

+Although the garrison's commander, Brigadier General William Hull, initially refused to surrender, on 16 August he changed his mind thanks to Brock's letter and signed articles of capitulation with the British.
+The entire American garrison of 2,188 regulars and militia became British prisoners in a "colossal disaster for the United States."
+The British victory demoralised the Americans and boosted the morale of Canadian soldiers and civilians along with Tecumseh's confederacy.

 World War I

 Lord Bryce led the commission of 1915 to document German atrocities committed against Belgian civilians.

 The start of modern psychological operations in war is generally dated to World War I. By that point, Western societies were increasingly educated and urbanized, and mass media was available in the form of large circulation newspapers and posters.
 It was also possible to transmit propaganda to the enemy via the use of airborne leaflets or through explosive delivery systems like modified artillery or mortar rounds.

-At the start of the war, the belligerents, especially the British and Germans, began distributing propaganda, both domestically and on the Western front.
-The British had several advantages that allowed them to succeed in the battle for world opinion; they had one of the world's most reputable news systems, with much experience in international and cross-cultural communication, and they controlled much of the undersea communications cable system then in operation.
-These capabilities were easily transitioned to the task of warfare.

 The British also had a diplomatic service that maintained good relations with many nations around the world, in contrast to the reputation of the German services.
-While German attempts to foment revolution in parts of the British Empire, such as Ireland and India, were ineffective, extensive experience in the Middle East allowed the British to successfully induce the Arabs to revolt against the Ottoman Empire.

 In August 1914, David Lloyd George appointed a Member of Parliament (MP), Charles Masterman, to head a Propaganda Agency at Wellington House.
 A distinguished body of literary talent was enlisted for the task, with its members including Arthur Conan Doyle, Ford Madox Ford, G. K. Chesterton, Thomas Hardy, Rudyard Kipling and H. G. Wells.
 Over 1,160 pamphlets were published during the war and distributed to neutral countries, and eventually, to Germany.
 One of the first significant publications, the Report on Alleged German Outrages of 1915, had a great effect on general opinion across the world.
 The pamphlet documented atrocities, both actual and alleged, committed by the German army against Belgian civilians.
 A Dutch illustrator, Louis Raemaekers, provided the highly emotional drawings which appeared in the pamphlet.